-For the year ended 31 December 2015 (All amounts in USD thousand unless otherwise stated)
+For the year ended 31 December 2016 (All amounts in USD thousand unless otherwise stated)

-1 Organisation and business activity
+Organisation and business activity

 Castle Alternative Invest AG, Pfäffikon ("the Company"), is a joint stock corporation established for an indefinite period in the Canton of Schwyz, Switzerland, by deed dated 24 July 1996.
 The Company was registered in the Commercial Register of the Canton of Schwyz on 30 July 1996.
 The Company's business is principally conducted through two subsidiaries ("the Subsidiaries"); Castle Alternative Invest (Overseas) Ltd., Grand Cayman ("the Cayman Subsidiary") and Castle Alternative Invest (International) plc, Dublin ("the Ireland Subsidiary").
 Since 10 April 1997, the shares of the Company have been listed in Swiss Francs on the SIX Swiss Exchange and on 21 January 2002, a listing in US Dollar on the SIX Swiss Exchange followed.
-As of 5 June 2009 the Company was also listed in US Dollar on the London Stock Exchange.
-Following an extraordinary general meeting of the Company on 31 January 2014, the London listing was cancelled on 3 March 2014.